kuso-ge/GodotFake2DShadows/README.md

 Disclaimer:

 This method uses draw_primitive to draw a copy of your Sprite, so in essence it really is a fake shadow that doesn't interact with the environment.
+But why would you use this over something like a duplicated sprite, modulated black and 0.5 alpha?
+Because this method allows you to dynamically shape and color the shadow.
 I haven't tested if a shader version of this is faster.
 This was just a proof of concept for 2d fake projected shadows.

 So how does this work?